International Registration Plan

 Make legible scanned copies of all supporting documents required for renewal

 If the scanned copy is low quality and not suitable for reviewing or filing in the account, another copy will be required.
 Avoid delays by taking precautions when scanning.
+PDF format is preferred.

 Be prompt when emailing supporting documents

 Email CVDSefile@hsmv.gov.
 Always place the Account Number and Account Name in the subject line of the email.
 (This makes it easier to locate a submission.)